-The proper positioning of your Video Doorbell Wired depends on a number of factors including the layout of your yard, the distance from the front door to the street, objects within the Ring Doorbell's field of view, height of the door and more.
-This article will describe how your Video Doorbell Wired sees the world and the factors that go into good Ring Video Doorbell placement.
+The proper positioning of your Video Doorbell Wired depends on a number of factors including the layout of your yard, the distance from the front door to the street, objects within the doorbell's field of view, height of the door and more.

 Your Ring Video Doorbell Wired sees the world in two ways.
-First, the camera on your Ring Doorbell has a very wide view of the world as illustrated below:
+First, the camera on your doorbell has a very wide view of the world as illustrated below:

-One of the biggest mistakes people make is mounting their Ring doorbell far too high in the belief that they need to do this in order to catch people's faces.
-In fact, as illustrated above, viewing faces is not a problem if the Ring Doorbell is mounted at the correct height of approximately 47-62 inches (1.2 meters, 3.39' - 5.24').
-In the case of the Video doorbell Wired, mounting at the higher end of the range is optimal.
+One of the biggest mistakes people make is mounting their doorbell too high to view people's faces.
+In fact, as illustrated above, viewing faces is not a problem if the doorbell is mounted at the correct height, approximately 47-62 inches (1.2 meters, 3.39' - 5.24').
+For Video doorbell Wired, mounting at the higher end of the range is optimal.

-The motion sensors in your Ring Video Doorbell are designed to detect motion up to 155 degrees horizontally and from five to 25 feet outward from the fixture.
+The motion sensors in your Video Doorbell Wired are designed to detect motion up to 155 degrees horizontally and from five to 25 feet outward from the fixture.
 They're also more sensitive to horizontal movement across the detection area than vertical.
-Mount the Ring Doorbell too high and you're more likely to catch the heat of passing cars than the heat of incoming visitors.
+If you mount the doorbell too high, you're more likely to catch the heat of passing cars than the heat of incoming visitors.

-Now that you understand how your Ring Video Doorbell sees the world, positioning it properly becomes much easier.
+Now that you understand how your Video Doorbell Wired sees the world, positioning it properly becomes much easier.